ananyas1999/TAYLOR-SWIFT-and-DATA-SCIENCE/README.md

 Subjectivity Chart
 Albums like Women in Music Pt.
 III and 1989 (Deluxe) are super subjective, meaning the lyrics are highly personal/opinion-based.
 Hannah Montana: The Movie and The More Lover Chapter are on the less subjective side (more descriptive or storytelling-like).

+USE CASE -
+If sentiment is about how happy or sad the lyrics feel, and subjectivity is about how personal or emotionally raw they are, then this project reveals the emotional personality of each Taylor Swift album.

+Fans can use this to:
+                    **Build custom playlists by mood (e.g., "positive vibes only" or "late night sad songs") Understand Taylor’s emotional journey across the eras Appreciate the depth and diversity of her songwriting**